 - The basin is subject to severe flooding occasionally in the delta area due to the inadequate carrying capacity of the channels.

-- Hirakud dam provides some amount of flood relief by storing part of floodwater, but a lasting solution needs to be evolved.
+- Hirakud Dam provides some amount of flood relief by storing part of the floodwater, but a lasting solution needs to be developed.

 0 Comments